-In order to further explore Emoji I co-founded the World Translation Foundation.
-The WTF was founded in 2013 by Niki Selken and Cara DeFabio as a way to promote, explore, and translate the written word into the pictorial alphabet of Emoji.
-The WTF has been featured in publications such at Yahoo Tech and Buzzfeed.
+In order to further explore Emoji I co-founded the Emoji Foundation in 2013 as a way to promote, explore, and translate the written word into the pictorial alphabet of Emoji.

 The Emoji Dictionary

 The Emoji Dictionary is Emoji Foundation's flagship project, It is the first crowdsourced Emoji resource on the web.
 Similar to Wikipedia, we rely on the community to share, build and define the Emoji that have so long remained shrouded in mystery.
 As the Emoji Dictionary grows so will our understanding of the myriad of meanings these symbols have for thousands of people across the world.
 It is a mobile, responsive, website built with PHP and MySQL that allows users to search and add their own definitions to each of the Emoji.